 - users with the "Change server settings" permission (the "System Administrator" TeamCity role by default): It is assumed that the users also have access to the computer on which the TeamCity server is running under the user account used to run the server process.
-Thus, the users can get full access to the machine under that OS user account: browse file system, change files, run arbitrary commands, etc.
+Thus, some operations like server file system browsing can be accessible by the users.

 - TeamCity server computer administrators: have full access to TeamCity stored data and can affect TeamCity executed processes.
 Passwords that are necessary to authenticate in external systems (like VCS, issue trackers, etc.) are stored in a scrambled form in TeamCity Data Directory and can also be stored in the database.
 However, the values are only scrambled, which means they can be retrieved by the users who have access to the server file system or database.